 Tea tree oil is widely known for its strong antiseptic properties, so it can be used for the treatment of razor bumps.
 Just remember, like all essential oils, tea tree oil is very abrasive, so it needs to be mixed with a carrier oil before you apply it.

 This one may be rather helpful, but don’t forget that it has strong astringent properties.
 This means that it can close up your pores.
 It will alleviate all inflammatory conditions of your skin, though.

-You might be surprised, but ordinary white tea bags can really help sooth your skin and alleviate the symptoms associated with razor burns.
+You might be surprised, but ordinary white tea bags can really help soothe your skin and alleviate the symptoms associated with razor burns.
 Just wet the bag and press it against the affected area of your skin for instant relief.

 Lemon has strong acidic properties, which means that it can prevent bacteria from colonizing your ingrown hair.
-Keep in mind that due to those same properties, it may not be the most pleasant experiences when you apply it to your skin.
+Keep in mind that due to those same properties, it may not be the most pleasant experience when you apply it to your skin.